CUNY-CL/yoyodyne/README.md

 ## Reserved symbols

 Yoyodyne reserves symbols of the form `<...>` for internal use.
-Feature-conditioned models also use `[...]` to avoid clashes between feature symbols and source and target symbols, and `--no_tie_embeddings` uses `{...}` to avoid clashes between source and t arget symbols.
+Feature-conditioned models also use `[...]` to avoid clashes between features symbols and source and target symbols, and `--no_tie_embeddings` uses `{...}` to avoid clashes between source and target symbols.
 Therefore, users should not provide any symbols of the form `<...>`, `[...]`, or `{...}`.

 ## Model checkpointing